 Mar 2015 – Oct 2015

-Jim came into the mix after Bryan left from the band Bomf! and Underhand, played a ton of shows and recorded ‘The Return’.
+Jim came into the mix after Bryan left from the band.
+He played a ton of shows with us and recorded ‘The Return’.
 He left for a while, came back to record ‘Rise Again’, played another ton of shows and then left again.
-He ran a road case company called Caseworks for a while, and eventually moved overseas to Germany.
+He ran a road case company called Caseworks for a while, and eventually moved overseas to Europe.
 Finding himself back in the US more frequently, he re-entered our lives in 2015 to play for a while.

 Past Band Members